Deep Purple: Mark II (1969–1973)

-Mark III (1973–1975): Burn and Stormbringer
+Mark III (1973–1975)

 The band hired Midlands bassist/vocalist Glenn Hughes, formerly of Trapeze.
 According to Paice, Glover told him and Lord a few months before his official termination that he wanted to leave the band, so they had started to drop in on Trapeze shows.
 After acquiring Hughes, they debated continuing as a four-piece, with Hughes as bassist and lead vocalist.
 According to Hughes, he was told the band was bringing in Paul Rodgers of Free as a co-lead vocalist, but by that time Rodgers had just started Bad Company.
 "They did ask", Rodgers recalled, "and I spoke to all of them at length about the possibility.
 Purple had toured Australia with Free's final lineup.
 I didn't do it because I was very much into the idea of forming Bad Company."
 Instead, auditions were held for lead vocal replacements.
 They settled on David Coverdale, an unknown singer from Saltburn in north-east England, primarily because Blackmore liked his masculine, blues-tinged voice.

-Deep Purple Mark III's first album, Burn, released in February 1974, was highly successful, reaching No. 3 in the UK and No. 9 in the US, and was followed by another world tour.
+Burn, the first album by Deep Purple Mark III, was released in February 1974 to great success, reaching No. 3 in the UK and No. 9 in the US, and was followed by another world tour.
 The title track, which opens the album and would open most concerts during the Mark III and IV eras, was a conscious effort by the band to embrace the progressive rock movement, which was popularised at the time by bands such as Yes, King Crimson, Emerson, Lake & Palmer, Genesis and Gentle Giant.
+Another notable song from the album was a slow-burning blues number called "Mistreated".